-Second to the exciting Mountain Gorilla trekking Uganda safaris, are Chimpanzee tracking safaris in Uganda.
+Primate tracking Uganda and Rwanda safaris are second to the exciting Mountain Gorilla trekking safaris in the two countries and mainly the Chimpanzee tracking safaris.
 At Avens Travel World, we organize other forms of Primate tracking tours and safaris, which can be 100% tailored to make your African holidays epic moments of greatness.
-They include Chimpanzee tracking Uganda primate safaris particularly, and other primate safaris.
-These primate tracking tours will let you explore the jewel in the forests of Uganda and Rwanda.
+They include Chimpanzee tracking Uganda primate safaris particularly, and others.
+These tours and safris will let you explore the jewel in the forests of Uganda and Rwanda.
 Primate life in the forested Parks and Reserves of these two countries is prolific, with possibilities of sighting more than 10 primate species on a single trip.

-On one of your primate tracking Uganda safari or Rwanda Africa safari or tour, expect to see primates like; the Chimpanzees- some of the most interesting wildlife species, L’Hoest Monkeys, Black & White Colobus Monkeys, Potto, Red-tailed Monkeys, Blue Monkeys, Grey-cheeked Mangabey, Vervet Monkeys, Red Colobus, and the endangered Golden Monkeys (only found in the Virunga ranges), Olive Baboons and Bush Babies among others.
+On one of your primate tracking Uganda safari or Rwanda Africa safari, expect to see primates like; the Chimpanzees- some of the most interesting wildlife species, L’Hoest Monkeys, Black & White Colobus Monkeys, Potto, Red-tailed Monkeys, Blue Monkeys, Grey-cheeked Mangabey, Vervet Monkeys, Red Colobus, and the endangered Golden Monkeys (only found in the Virunga ranges), Olive Baboons and Bush Babies among others.

 Uganda’s Kibale Forest National Park is referred to as the “Primate Capital of the World” with 13 identified primate species, it is a magnificent tropical forest where the experience is more than just tracking and seeing the Chimpanzees and other primates, to sheer appreciation of the diverse opulence of nature.
 This immaculate forested park is known for its high density of Chimpanzees with a count of more than 1,500 individuals.